softwerkskammer/Agora/INSTALL.md

 * Install MongoDB (Version 2.4 or greater) [http://www.mongodb.org/downloads](http://www.mongodb.org/downloads)

+### ImageMagick

+The ImageMagick command line tools are used to convert images.
+If you're seeing `Uncaught Error: spawn convert ENOENT` when running the integration tests, make sure that it is installed an available in your $PATH.

 ### Grunt-CLI

 We propose to install grunt-cli globally via the -g option of npm.
 To find out more about this option, see [https://npmjs.org/doc/global.html](https://npmjs.org/doc/global.html).: